terrajobst/AspNetDocs.de-de/aspnet/whitepapers/aspnet4/overview.md

 [!code-aspx[Main](overview/samples/sample46.aspx)]

-In diesem Fall wird der Wert des Routen Parameters Suchbegriff für den @companyname Parameter in der *Select* -Anweisung verwendet.
+In diesem Fall wird der Wert des Routen Parameters Suchbegriff für den @companyname-Parameter in der *Select* -Anweisung verwendet.

 <a id="0.2__Toc224729037"></a><a id="0.2__Toc253429261"></a><a id="0.2__Toc243304635"></a>